rob-writes-code/statistical_analysis/README.md

 ### Time Series Decomposition

 A breakdown of data taken from the French stock market over time.
-To provide more insight, the data is decomposed into four underlying components: trends, seasonal, residual and noise.
+To provide more insight, the data is decomposed into four underlying components: level, trend, seasonal and noise.

 [Time Series Decomposition - French Stock Exchange](/notebooks/time_series_decomposition.ipynb)